seanymcelroy/CV/README.md

 #### **Jan 2021 - Current - Software Engineer Sonitus Systems**

 I'm currently working on connecting IOT sensors to the Sonitus' cloud, this involves handling incoming MQTT messages, storing those messages in a NoSQL database, and visualizing the data to Sonitus staff with Python libraries and a Jupyter notebook.
 This has involved learning many AWS services to implement a serverless solution for IoT.
-I have also automated the user acceptance testing of the Sonitus web platform with Python and dockerised it, for easy setup for other members.
+I have also automated the user acceptance testing of the Sonitus web platform with Python and deployed it DockerHub, for easy setup for other members.

 <br/>